5.1 Requirement for Contracting

 Federal Departments and Agencies

-Use of SBIR funding for unique federal/non-NASA services, equipment or facilities from a federal department or agency which does not meet the definition of a federal laboratory as defined in the SBA Policy Directive on the SBIR/STIR Program, requires a waiver from the SBA.
-Proposals requiring waivers must include an explanation of why the waiver is appropriate.
-NASA will provide the offeror’s request, along with an explanation to SBA during the negotiation process.
+Use of SBIR funding for unique Federal/non-NASA resources from a Federal department or agency that does not meet the definition of a Federal laboratory as defined by U.S. law and in the SBA Policy Directive on the SBIR program requires a waiver from the SBA.
+Proposal packages requiring waivers must include an explanation of why the waiver is appropriate.
+NASA will provide the offeror’s request, along with an explanation to SBA, during the negotiation process.
 NASA cannot guarantee that a waiver can be obtained from SBA.
-Specific proposal instructions to request use of Federal Services, Facilities or Equipment are in section 3.3 of the solicitation.
+Specific instructions to request use of Government Resources are in sections 3.5 or 3.6 of the solicitation.
+Note: NASA facilities qualify as Federal laboratories.

 Contractor Responsibilities for Costs

-In accordance with the Federal Acquisition Regulations (FAR) Part 45, it is NASA's policy not to provide services, equipment or facilities (resources) [capital equipment, tooling, test and computer facilities, etc.] for the performance of work under SBIR/STTR contracts.
+In accordance with FAR Part 45, it is NASA's policy not to provide services, equipment, or facilities (resources) (capital equipment, tooling, test, and computer facilities, etc.) for the performance of work under SBIR contracts.
 Generally, any contractor will furnish its own resources to perform the proposed work on the contract.